-We’ve reached mid-winter and this means that the long awaited snowboard or ski holiday that’s been brightly marked in our calendars since the summer months is finally in sight.
+We’ve reached mid-winter and this means the long awaited snowboard or ski holiday that’s been brightly marked in our calendars since the summer months is finally in sight.
 It’s the spark in our dark evenings; it’s what gives sense to the winter months.

 Having spent our hard earned pennies on a scenic week amongst the snow-capped peaks, some investment in new equipment, travelling for several hours, and a lot of planning upfront means that we all want to get the most out of holidays like this.

-First day out on the slopes, a fresh crisp under your boots, the sun blissfully blinding you – this is the moment you’ve been counting down to.
+First day out on the slopes, a fresh crisp crackling under your boots, the sun blissfully blinding you – this is the moment you’ve been counting down to.
 But you will ache, oh yes you will.
 You did last time.
 Especially those first few days.
 You don’t remember, right?

 A great way of preparing yourself physically for an active holiday is by doing some exercise now, which will give you less cramped muscles and plenty more enjoyment on the slopes.